 Total Assets – All assets added together equals total assets.
 Many users of business ratios will shortcut the system and just utilize total assets as a relationship to sales to determine activity performance.
 There are many issues with this generic approach as many operations have dead or dormant assets, assets as offsets to liabilities and investments held for future use.

 There is one activity ratio that does not measure the ability to turn assets into sales or cash.
 This one measures the ability of the company to pay its bills.
 It is the accounts payable turnover rate.
-I personally believe it should be in the liquidity group of ratios.
+It is argued by some scholars that it should be in the liquidity group of ratios because of its relationship to cash.
 However, the frequency of paying vendors is often a reflection of activity with sales.
 The respective article on this site covering the accounts payable turnover rate explains this well and ties it to activity ratios.

 Altogether, there are six activity ratios: